SELF ADVOCACY FOR DIAGNOSIS:

 What are common barriers to diagnosis?

 Misinformation about Sjogren’s diagnosis remains a problem.
 Some rheumatologists insist that Classification Criteria be fully met, even though a significant number of Sjogren's patients do not meet them.
-Some rheumatologists require a positive SS-A before they will diagnose a patient, especially when minor salivary gland biopsy is not readily available.
+Some rheumatologists require a positive SSA before they will diagnose a patient, especially when minor salivary gland biopsy is not readily available.
 Because 30-40% of Sjogren's patients are SSA negative, this leaves many patients undiagnosed.